mui/material-ui/docs/data/material/migration/migrating-deprecations/migrating-deprecations.md

 npx @mui/codemod@latest deprecations/all <path>
 ```

-This will run all the current deprecations codemods, automatically migrating to the updated API.
+This command runs all the current deprecations codemods, automatically migrating to the updated API.
 If you wish to run a particular codemod, search for the deprecation below for the specific command.

 ### Manual migration